Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 *Please refer to the changelog for a more detailed description of changes in this release.*
 - Added the ability to insert airways into flight plans.
 - Added support for standby flight plans.
-- Added the Flight Plan and Procedure preview panes.
+- Added the Flight Plan and Procedure Preview panes.
 - Added the Flight Plan Text Inset window for the Navigation Map.

 **Fixes**